 A process in which fine powdered material with high melting point (>1.000°C) is mixed with thermoplastic based binders to a moldable compound is called powder injection molding.

-Powder Injection Molding is a process in which fine powdered material with high melting point (>1.000°C) is mixed with thermoplastic based binders to a moldable Compound.
-The powdered material comes preferred wise in globular shape and corn sizes of 15µm – 20µm.
+The powdered material comes preferred wise in globular shape and corn sizes of 15 µm – 20 µm.
 The binder is incapsulating the powdered corn.

-Volumetric share: Binder >20% / powdered material <80%.
+Volumetric share: Binder more than 20 % / powdered material less than 80 %.
 This mixture or recipe is called Feedstock.

-PIM-processes are multiple stage processes, whereas plastic injection molding is used as first manufacturing process.
+The PIM-process is a multiple stage process, whereas plastic injection molding is used as first manufacturing process.

 Mechanical and other material properties of final part are mostly comparable to full solid materials.

-This process is preferred wise used in mid-/ high volume applications designed with average up to high complexity.
+This process is preferred wise used in mid/font>-/ high volume applications designed with average up to high complexity.

 Best practice examples for PIM-processes: Stainless steel watch-housings, ceramic grinders, power-wash nozzles, medical devices and many others.